US Stock Market Closes Mixed - UrduPoint

 US Stock Market Closes Mixed

-New York, (UrduPoint / Pakistan Point News - 16th Mar, 2023 ) :The main stock indexes on the US Wall Street Stock Exchange closed mixed at the end of the day's trading.
+New York, (UrduPoint / Pakistan Point News - 17th Mar, 2023 ) ::The main stock indexes on the US Wall Street Stock Exchange closed mixed at the end of the day's trading.

 The Standard & Poor's 500 Index fell 26.23 points, or 0.67%, to close at 3,893.06 points.